JoaquimXG/CM4025-Enterprise-Web/backend/README.md

 ## TODO

-1. Create calculation with fudge factor
-  - Calculate totals (DONE)
-  - Fudge factor (TODO)
-    - I think what we will do is take every numerical value in the formula
-      - And multiply it by a factor and add a bias prior to beginning the calculation
-      - Bias could be ~10% of the total numerical value
-      - Factor could be ~25% of the total numerical value
-      - Would need to run some analysis to gather whether the expected outcomes are close enough.
-      - I think these values could be chosen once every few hours
-2. Special admin permissions
-   1. Calculate cost without fudge factor
-   2. View rates for workers
-   3. Manage workers
 3. IMPORTANT NEED TO DOCUMENT THAT NODE VERSION 18 IS REQUIRED BECAUSE OF STRUCTUREDCLONE

 ### Maybe TODO (probably not for this project)